alphaprinz/noobaa-core/docs/NooBaaNonContainerized/NooBaaCLI.md

 - `name` (Required)
     - Type: String
     - Description: Specifies the name of the root account.
-    If creating a iam account, specify the name of the new iam account with --iam_name param.
+    If creating an IAM account, specify the name of the new IAM account with `--iam_name` param.

 - `iam_name`
     - Type: String
-    - Description: If creating a new iam account, specifies the name of the new iam account.
+    - Description: If creating a new IAM account, specifies the name of the new IAM account.
-    The new iam account belongs to the root account specified with --name param.
+    The new IAM account belongs to the root account specified with --name param.

 - `uid` (Required)
     - Type: Number